Towards practical quantum position verification: Introduction

-The no-go theorem of Ref. \cite{buhrman2014position} is a theoretically beautiful result, one of several elegant (im)possibility theorems in relativistic quantum information processing.
 However, in many (perhaps most?) plausible scenarios the possibility of quantum teleportation and non-local computation attacks is either unnecessary or insufficient to establish that practical quantum position verification is necessarily insecure.
 In essence, these non-local attacks establish that spoofers can deceive distant verifiers into believing that a tagging device is present at the expected location, when in fact it is not.
 But there is an important prior question: do verifiers generally really care about the location of a tagging device {\it per se}?
 A quantum tag is essentially a small device that measures and perhaps applies unitaries to incoming quantum states, according to classical instructions, following a fixed public algorithm.
 As the name suggests, its purported role is to ensure the location of a tagged object or person, and {\it this} is what the verifiers care about.

-In one scenario commonly considered in the literature, a position verification protocol is defined to allow a prover to prove their location (L) to distant verifiers.
-The protocol is said to be insecure if spoofers at other locations (not including L) can simulate the actions of an honest prover when the prover is in fact absent.
+In one scenario commonly considered in the literature, a position verification protocol is defined to allow a prover to prove their location ($L$) to distant verifiers.
+The protocol is said to be insecure if spoofers at other locations (not including $L$) can simulate the actions of an honest prover when the prover is in fact absent.
 This is an important scenario, which captures the type of insecurity established by the results of Refs. \cite{KMS11,buhrman2014position}.

 However it is also important to keep in mind that there are other interesting scenarios.
-For example, the prover might be mislocated but still active, with spoofers using the prover's actions as part of their spoofing strategy in order to persuade the verifiers that the prover remains at L. The prover here might be oblivious to their mislocation (having wandered or been unwittingly deceived about their location), or might be cooperating with the spoofers (if, for example, they are a tagged prisoner attempting to escape confinement with outside help).
+For example, the prover might be mislocated but still active, with spoofers using the prover's actions as part of their spoofing strategy in order to persuade the verifiers that the prover remains at $L$.
+The prover here might be oblivious to their mislocation (having wandered or been unwittingly deceived about their location), or might be cooperating with the spoofers (if, for example, they are a tagged prisoner attempting to escape confinement with outside help).